Do you need a lens hood?

-You may have purchased a new lens and it came with this goofy looking plastic ring.
-You look at it and ask yourself do I really need this thing?
-This ring is to prevent unwanted light from reaching the lens when the ring is attached.
-This ring is a lens hood.
+You may have purchased a new lens, and it came with this goofy looking plastic ring.
+You look at it and ask yourself, do I need this thing?
+It’s called a lens hood, and the purpose of a lens hood ring is to prevent unwanted light from reaching the lens when the ring is attached.

-Importance of a lens hood
+Importance of a Lens Hood

-Reduce lens flare
+They reduce lens flare

-Pictures, taken with a camera that has a lens hood, have richer colors and deeper saturation.
-This is because the lens hood blocks light that is not needed from hitting the lens element from the sides.
+Image quality is better with a lens hood, too.
+When you take pictures with a camera that has a lens hood have richer colors and deeper saturation.
+This is because the lens hood blocks the light that is not needed from hitting the lens element from the sides.

 Protect the lens from damage

 Lens are fragile and can break or get scratches because it is made of glass.
 A scratched, fingerprinted, or broken lens can cause inconveniences while taking photos.
 Lens hoods are at the front of a camera lens.
 This creates a distance to protect the lens from accidental contact and scratches.
 The lens hood is made of metal or plastic.
 It is generally healthy to ensure the lens does not break in case of an accident.